Introduction - Data Science Guides

 We provide guides to using our API with common Data Science tools and libraries in Python.
 Articles include a link to a Jupyter Notebook that you can download and use.
 The guides include code samples and instructions on performing common tasks.

-See our Feature Engineer Guide for a guide to building ML features for your models and getting started with using events in your forecast
+See our Feature Engineering Guide for a guide to building ML features for your models and getting started with using events in your forecast

 See our Demand Forecasting Guide for details on how to use intelligent event data in your demand forecasting model.